 What are tarballs, and how do they form?

-Tarballs, the little, dark-colored pieces of oil that can sometimes stick to your feet when you go to the beach, are actually remnants of oil spills.
+Tarballs, the little, dark-colored pieces of oil that can sometimes stick to your feet when you go to the beach, are often remnants of oil spills but can also be produced from natural seeps, places where oil slowly escapes from the earth surface above some petroleum reservoirs.
+Tarballs that appear on central California shores during the winter months often originate from southern California seeps on the seafloor.
 When crude oil (or a heavier refined product) floats on the ocean surface, its physical characteristics change.

 During the first few hours of a spill, the oil spreads into a thin slick.
 Winds and waves tear the slick into smaller patches that are scattered over a much wider area.
 Various physical, chemical, and biological processes change the appearance of the oil.
 These processes are generally called "weathering."